Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 > > {: .language-bash}
 > >
 > {: .solution}
 >
-{: .challange}
+{: .challenge}

-We can see that working this way to change something simple a user is required to edit a line in the middle of the code lets move floor operation to the function and pass it a variable instead.
+We can see that by working this way to change something simple, a user is required to edit a line in the middle of the code.
+Let's move the floor operation to a function and pass it a variable instead.

 ```
 #!/bin/bash